x0pherl/fb-library/docs/click_fit.md

 #### arguments

- - connector_diameter: the base diamaeter of the connector mechanism
+ - connector_radius: the base radius of the connector mechanism
  - tolerance: the spacing between the connector and the socket
  - arc_percentage: the percentage of the arc that the snapfit will cover
  - snapfit_count: how many snapfit mechanisms to add